cpcerrato/sinatra-modular-skeleton/README.md

 Description
 ================

 This is a skeleton to easily develop sinatra applications using modular style.
-I use rvm to manage ruby versions, if you use rbenv instead simply change .ruby-version and .ruby-gemset by the rbenv environment configuration files.

-The project implement MVC scaffold the main application file that must be inherited by each controller.
+The project implement MVC scaffold under app folder, the main application file 'application_controller.rb' that must be inherited by each controller.
+Features folder used to BDD witch cucucmber, lib to store custom libraries, public to store css, fonts and javascripts (and images).
+The file config.ru import files, run the application and map routes to specific resources.

 ```bash
 |-- app